Cappiebara/ccau/README.md

 CCAU is divided into several sections based on which page(s) are targeted.
 These sections are independent, but I recommend using them all together for the best experience.

-{{TOC}}

 ## Assignments

 Adds a Delete Empty Groups button to the assignments page.
-Does what it says on the tin.

 ## Discussions